 Quality control managers are responsible for ensuring manufactured products meet set standards of quality, reliability and performance.

-Their job description entails setting and implementing internal/external quality requirements to ensure company products/services meet customer expectations.
+The quality control manager job description entails setting and implementing internal/external quality requirements to ensure company products/services meet customer expectations.

 In performing their duties, quality managers conduct assessment of company production processes to develop in-house quality policies, procedures and specifications.